 Career

-Wilcox is a labor representative at the New York City Office of Collective Bargaining, the city’s equivalent of the National Labor Relations Board.
-4
+Wilcox was a labor representative at the New York City Office of Collective Bargaining, the city’s equivalent of the National Labor Relations Board.
+2

-Wilcox is an executive committee board member of the Workers Defense League.
-She is a board member of the Peggy Browning Fund.
-She is a union member of the Council of the American Bar Association Labor and Employment Law Section.
-She is an advisory board member of the Scheinman Institute on Conflict Resolution of the Cornell University ILR School, and the New York City Labor and Employment Relations Association (LERA).
-5
+Wilcox has been an executive committee board member of the Workers Defense League, a board member at the Peggy Browning Fund, a union member of the Council of the American Bar Association Labor and Employment Law Section, an advisory board member of the Scheinman Institute on Conflict Resolution of the Cornell University ILR School and the New York City Labor and Employment Relations Association (LERA).
+2

-Wilcox is a board member of Brandworkers International, a left-wing food workers organizing group.
+Wilcox was a board member of Brandworkers International, a left-wing food worker organizing group.
 In 2015, Brandworkers gave Wilcox the Champions of Economic Justice Award.
-6
+2

-On May 27, 2021, President Joe Biden nominated Gwynne Wilcox to the National Labor Relations Board to a seat that has been vacated since 2018.
-10
+On May 27, 2021, President Joe Biden nominated Gwynne Wilcox to the National Labor Relations Board (NLRB) to a seat that had been vacated since 2018.
+1

-Wilcox and her law firm Levy Ratner have been involved in an ongoing legal struggle between union groups (including Fight for $15) and McDonald’s over “joint-employer” regulations set by the NLRB.
-Levy Ratner has argued that McDonald’s qualifies as a joint-employer with its independently owned and operated franchises, thereby making McDonald’s liable for labor violations directly committed by its franchises.
-The NLRB’s regulation of joint-employer status has flipped back and forth between pro-business and pro-union rulings as control of the board has changed between Republicans and Democrats.
-12
+In 2021, Wilcox and her former law firm Levy Ratner were involved in a legal struggle between union groups (including Fight for $15) and fast food business McDonald’s over “joint-employer” regulations set by the NLRB.
+Levy Ratner previously argued that McDonalds qualifies as a joint-employer with its independently owned and operated franchises, thereby making McDonald’s liable for labor violations directly committed by its franchises.
+5

 References